LastTalon/sentinel/README.md

 **Sentinel** is a _[Roblox]_ game written using [roblox-ts].

-Sentinel is a hero-based, wave horde survival game.
+Sentinel is a cooperative, hero-based, wave-based horde survival game.
 More information to come.

 [roblox]: https://www.roblox.com/

 ## Building

 Sentinel is built by compiling it with [roblox-ts].
-Additionally it will need all of its depencencies installed from `package.json`.
+Additionally it will need all of its dependencies installed from `package.json`.

 You can then sync or build the project with [Rojo].
 Sentinel contains several project files with different builds of the project.
 The `default.project.json`